ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 4.2 **Basic Information.** For all types of Tournaments, on the Announcement Date, Tournament Operator shall publish the Tournament Dates and the identity of the Tournament Operator.

-4.3 **Additional** **Information.** Tournament Operator shall publish the following additional information no later than the earliest of the following dates: two weeks prior to any Open Qualifier, 10 months before the Tournament main event for Tier 1 and Tier 1 Wildcard Tournaments, 2 months before the Tournament main event of Tier 2 Tournaments that feature VRS invitations and Tier 2 Wildcard Tournaments, or two weeks before the Tournament main event of Tier 2 Tournament that do not feature any VRS invitations:
+4.3 **Additional** **Information.** Tournament Operator shall publish the following additional information no later than the earliest of the following dates:
+a) Tier 1 and Tier 1 Wildcard Tournaments: 10 months before the Tournament main event or two weeks prior to any Open Qualifier
+b) Tier 2 Tournaments that feature VRS invitations and Tier 2 Wildcard Tournaments: two months before the Tournament main event or two weeks prior to any Open Qualifier
+c) Tier 2 Tournament that do not feature any VRS invitations: two weeks before the Tournament main event or two weeks prior to any qualifier, and there needs to be at least one week between announcement and registration

 - A definition of the filters to the VRS (if any) that Direct VRS Invites will be based on.